 Arbitration in Serbia

-The outcome of arbitration is an arbitral award that is final and binding upon the parties in the same manner as the final and enforceable court decision is.
-Furthermore, the parties are free to enforce an arbitral award as any other court decision within regular enforcement proceedings.
-Business entities frequently opt for arbitration due to its efficiency and expediency, as well as the fact that they can choose a person who would be sitting in the arbitral tribunal.
-This way, the parties can appoint a professional, dedicated and responsible individual to act as an arbitrator.
-Added value in international disputes stems from the fact that arbitrators can be nationals of third states, which further ensures their neutrality and impartiality in relation to the parties.
+The outcome of arbitration is an arbitral award that is final and binding upon the parties in the same manner as a final and enforceable court decision.
+Furthermore, the arbitral award is enforceable as a court decision in the regular enforcement proceedings.
+Business entities frequently opt for arbitration due to its efficiency and expediency, as well as the fact that they can choose members of the arbitral tribunal.
+The parties are free to appoint professional, dedicated and responsible individuals to act as arbitrators.
+Added value of arbitration in international disputes stems from the fact that arbitrators can be nationals of third states, which further ensures their neutrality and impartiality towards the parties.

 Unlike court decisions, arbitral awards rendered by tribunals seated in Serbia are enforceable in almost any jurisdiction in the world thanks to the fact that Serbia is a state party to the New York Convention on Recognition and Enforcement of Foreign Arbitral Awards that was signed and ratified by more than 160 states.